sLeslau/Time-Series-Prediction-using-RNNs/README.md

   </h3>
 <h3 align="center">Final Project for Technion 046211 Deep Learning Course.

 <h4 align="center">We compare various recurrent neural networks (RNNs) for prediction of dynamic and chaotic time series data.
-RNNs like long short-term memory (LSTM), gated recurrent unit (GRU) and transformers will be compared with each other and with a novel RNN method called reservoir computing
+RNNs like long short-term memory (LSTM), gated recurrent unit (GRU) and transformers will be compared with each other and with a novel RNN method called reservoir computing</h4>

-See this paper for reference: https://github.com/quantinfo/ng-rc-paper-code/tree/master</h4>
+<p>See this paper for reference: https://github.com/quantinfo/ng-rc-paper-code/tree/master</hp>

 <h4 align="center">
     <a href="https://colab.research.google.com/github/sLeslau/Time-Series-Prediction-using-RNNs"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>